 We will not spam you, and will never sell your email.

-The 2007 Volkswagen GTI comes in one trim level with a choice of two body styles.
-The two-door hatchback comes with a choice of six-speed manual transmission ($22,100) or six-speed automatic Direct Shift Gearbox ($23,175).
-The four-door hatchback comes with the same choice of manual ($22,600) or automatic ($23,675).
+The 2008 Volkswagen GTI comes in one trim level with a choice of two body styles: a three-door hatchback ($22,730) or five-door hatchback ($23,230).
+Each comes with a six-speed manual transmission or six-speed automatic Direct Shift Gearbox ($1,075).

-Standard features include air conditioning; well-bolstered, eight-way-adjustable seats with Interlagos plaid cloth inserts; a 40/60 split folding rear seat; blue-tinted glass; xenon high-intensity gas-discharge headlamps with washers; halogen fog lamps; turn signal lights on the exterior rearview mirrors; variable intermittent windshield wipers; a height-adjustable center armrest; cruise control; trip computer; remote unlocking as well as power windows that can be opened or closed with the key fob; aluminum alloy pedals; a 10-speaker audio system with six-CD changer and MP3 player; a tilt and telescoping steering column with audio controls on the steering wheel; plenty of cup holders; carpeted and covered cargo area; and 17-inch summer performance tires on alloy wheels.
-All-season tires are available as a no-cost option.
+Standard features include eight-way-adjustable front seats with Interlagos plaid cloth inserts; air conditioning; a 40/60 split folding rear seat; HID headlights with washers; fog lights; cruise control; trip computer; remote unlocking; power windows that can be opened or closed with the key fob; aluminum alloy pedals; a 10-speaker audio system with 6CD changer and MP3 playback; a tilt and telescoping steering column with audio controls on the steering wheel.
+Tires are 17-inch summer performance tires on alloy wheels; all-season tires are available as a no-cost option.

-Package 1 ($1,370) combines a power sunroof with satellite radio (XM or Sirius).
-Package 2 ($3,160) also includes the sunroof and satellite radio, and adds dual-zone climate controls, leather front sport seats with heat, and heated washer nozzles.
-A DVD-based navigation system ($1,800) can be added; it displaces the CD changer from the dash, but VW offers the choice of either relocating it to the center console, or deleting it in favor of an iPod adaptor.
+The Autobahn package ($3,020) upgrades with sport seats with partial leather seating surfaces, a power sunroof, heated front seats and washer nozzles, and an audio amplifier.
+The optional DVD-based navigation system ($1,800) displaces the CD changer from the dash, but VW offers the choice of either relocating it to the center console, or deleting it in favor of an iPod adaptor.
 (The Navigation stereo will not play MP3 CDs.)
-Satellite radio can be ordered as a stand-alone option ($375); as can Hufeisen 18-inch alloy wheels ($750) with summer performance tires.
-Dealers can install a set of rubber floor mats that includes a trunk liner ($185), and a lower-body aero kit ($1,650).
+Options the sunroof ($1,000), the audio amplifier ($325), the iPod adapter ($199), the heated seats and washer nozzles ($225), and 18-inch Hufeisen alloy wheels with 225/40HR18 all-season tires ($750) or 225/40YR18 summer performance ($890) tires.
+Also available are 18-inch Vision V wheels with all-season tires ($1,699).
+Dealers can install a set of rubber floor mats that includes a trunk liner ($185); and a lower-body aero kit ($1,650).

 Safety equipment includes front airbags, front side-impact airbags, side curtain airbags, three-point harnesses for all seating positions (wear them), and LATCH child seat anchors.
 Anti-lock brakes (ABS) also come standard, along with Brake Assist, Electronic Brake-force Distribution (EBD), Electronic Stability Control (ESP), and traction control (consisting of anti-slip regulation and electronic differential lock, plus engine-braking assist).
 The four-door offers optional rear-seat side-impact airbags ($350).